-The hardware used for the nuclear spectroscopy experiments is described below:
+The hardware used for the nuclear spectroscopy experiments is described below in shown in the pictures that follow.

-1) NaI Calorimeter
+1) Nal Calorimeter

-The NaI calorimeter consists of a scintillator, a photomultiplier tube ("phototube"), and a phototube base.
+The NaI calorimeter consists of a scintillator, a photo multiplier, and a photo multiplier base.
 The scintillator is a NaI crystal doped with Tl which converts γ -ray energy into many photons of light.
-The phototube converts the light quanta emitted by the scintillator into photoelectrons and amplifies the number of photoelectrons, giving a current pulse proportional to the amount of energy deposited in the NaI.
-The phototube base also distributes the necessary voltages (typically a 1000 V, total) to the phototube itself.
+The photomultiplier tube converts the light quanta emitted by the scintillator into photoelectrons and amplifies the number of photoelectrons, giving a current pulse proportional to the amount of energy deposited in the NaI.
+The photo multiplier base also distributes the necessary voltages (typically a 1000 V, total) to the photo tube itself.